 You can use multiple filters to refine your lists, like this:

 Of course, you might want to get a second opinion on your niche.
 We’ve made this easy for you to do.
-Just choose the Google option at the very top of the list:
+Just choose the SEMrush option next to the seed word box:

 Any filters you set up are also remembered.